arafune/spd_controller/doc/source/dash_tuning_mirror/dash_tuning_mirror.md

 ## How to use

 - Server side

 In many case, the web-based control system is running.
-Not needed.
+If you cannot access the web page, check the following.

 1. `ssh 144.213.126.146` on the client machine to login the server.
 2. `python3 dash_tune_mirror.py`

 - Client side
   1. Access 144.213.126.146:8050 with the web browser